Tom Tanner reports on a year of "listening, researching, and reflecting."

 Membership involvement in the process

 Two primary purposes for this site are to inform the membership of the Task Force’s progress and to invite the membership’s comments throughout the process.
 The current timeline envisions a two-year process (June 2018 to June 2020), with regular membership involvement.
 The first year (2018-2019) is called “a year of listening, researching, and reflecting” during which the Task Force will engage a wide variety of membership groups.
-This website will also be updated periodically with other ways in which members can offer their perspectives in the process, though anyone can email comments or questions at any time (see below for contact information).
+A six-month progress report from the Task Force is now available.

 The second year (2019-2020) of this two-year process is called “a year of writing, revising, and recommending,” during which the Task Force anticipates proposing two public drafts for input from the membership.
 The first draft will be distributed in late fall 2019, and the second draft in early spring 2020.
 The second draft will be followed by a series of regional meetings and webinars to further inform the membership and to invite additional feedback before the Board makes its final recommendation for a revised set of Standards and Procedures in April 2020.
 The revised documents will then be distributed to the membership in May 2020 for a vote at the June 2020 Biennial Meeting in Vancouver.
 After approval, the Board would provide a grandfathering process over the next year or two (with details to be provided before the final vote).